 a - From the French “Optimisation et QUAntification d'Incertitudes pour les Données Onéreuses”.

 b - BRGM, CEA, CNRS, École Centrale de Lyon, IFPEN, IRSN, École des Mines engineering school in Saint-Étienne, Safran, Storengy, Grenoble-Alpes University, Nice Sophia Antipolis University, Toulouse Paul Sabathier University.

 (1) M. R. El Amri, Uncertainty and robustness analysis for functional input and output models, Grenoble Alpes University PhD thesis, defended in 2019.

-(2) M. R. El Amri, C. Helbert, O. Lepreux, M. Munoz Zuniga, C. Prieur, D. Sinoquet, Data-driven stochastic inversion under functional uncertainties, accepted for publication in Statistics and Computing journal, 2019.
+(2) M. R. El Amri, C. Helbert, O. Lepreux, M. Munoz Zuniga, C. Prieur, D. Sinoquet, Data-driven stochastic inversion under functional uncertainties, Statistics and Computing journal, 2019 Sept.

 Scientific contact: Delphine Sinoquet